dbuezas/lgt8fx/readme.md

 - [#dwillmore](https://github.com/dwillmore) for creating the wiki, serial adapter troubleshooting, more examples of boards and wemos-TTGO-XI board support
 - [#seisfeld](https://github.com/seisfeld) for adding in-menu support for an external oscillator
 - [#jg1uaa](https://github.com/jg1uaa) for the updated Software Serial without timing tables and missing methods
-- [#LaZsolt](https://github.com/LaZsolt) for adding SSOP20 lgt8f328p support and precise delayMicroseconds
+- [#LaZsolt](https://github.com/LaZsolt) for adding SSOP20 lgt8f328p support and accurate delayMicroseconds
 - [#jayzakk](https://github.com/jayzakk) for fixing the ADC prescaler for faster analog reads